miglesia5/poc_bua/README.md

 # bottoms_up_analysis

-Simple App to add and evaluate our resources and activities
+Simple App to add and evaluate team resources, activities in full time employees.

 The Flask blog app is only a proof of concept that provides the team with the following Capabilities, the data driven application offers views and an SQL Data base to track and store team activites.